 You know already.
 But I’ll say it again: If you came here today looking for inspiration on children’s garments – move on.
 Because I made something for me!

-The tunic is from a Danish sewing magazine, called Ingelise (now Alt Om Håndarbejde – Symagasin) – issue #6, 2008.
+The tunic is from a Danish sewing magazine, called Ingelise (now Alt Om Håndarbejde – Symagasin, and no longer online) – issue #6, 2008.
 I like the pattern, but to be honest, I guessed my way through the instructions, which does show in the yoke area – but luckily mostly on the inside.
 Maybe I just need more routine sewing (of course I do), but as I don’t have problems following instructions from Ottobre or Onion, I tend to blame the instructions on this tunic specifically.
 Not a big deal, though.

 The fabric I used is a light weight cotton that I purchased online long ago from another sewer – it fitted the purpose beautifully.
 The yoke, button loops, and buttons are made with white linen.
 In general, I really love linen – also when it’s just part of a garment, it tends to give such a nice calm look.